charles8191/dos401kit/README.md

 ## Credits

-DOS 4.01 and 5.0 bootdisks are from [AllBootDisks.com](https://www.allbootdisks.com/), DOS 4.01 is from [neozeed](https://github.com/neozeed/dos400).
+DOS 4.01 and 5.0 bootdisks are from [AllBootDisks.com](https://www.allbootdisks.com/), DOS 4.01 source code is from [neozeed](https://github.com/neozeed/dos400).